PeterKlapwijk/Microsoft-Logic-Apps/Monitor your Microsoft 365 licenses with Logic Apps/README.md

 * a KeyVault (to store the secret)
 * a connection reference to Office 365 for Outlook

-You can manually deploy this first version like this: [How to manually deploy first version](README.md#instructions-for-manually-deploying-the-first-version)

 ## Instructions for manually deploying the first version

 1. Download the azuredeploy.json file